caikit/caikit/examples/text-sentiment/README.md

 - [python](https://www.python.org) (v3.8+)
 - [pip](https://pypi.org/project/pip/) (v23.0+)

-**Note: Before installing dependencie and to avoid conflicts in your environment, it is advisable to use a [virtual environment(venv)](https://docs.python.org/3/library/venv.html).**
+**Note: Before installing dependencies and to avoid conflicts in your environment, it is advisable to use a [virtual environment(venv)](https://docs.python.org/3/library/venv.html).**

 Install the dependencies: `pip install -r requirements.txt`